Project Canaan Farm

 Dairy cows

-Since 2013, our dairy project has grown to 120 cows in the dairy and 20 in the beef herd.
-The children at Project Canaan consume 1,500 Liters of milk each week and that amount will continue to grow every month.
+Since 2013, our dairy project has grown to 140 cows in the dairy and 37 in the beef herd.
+The children at Project Canaan consume 2,100 Liters of milk each week and that amount will continue to grow every month.
+As of 2023, we are producing butter, mozzarella cheese, yoghurt and amasi at the children’s campus.
 By purchasing a dairy cow, you can provide fresh pasteurized milk for our children and to sell in our community!

 An avocado tree with an avocado keychain hanging from it.